-Please see below resources and tools developed by the LARC Program and ACOG's Advocacy Division to help you advocate for improved access to all contraceptive methods:
+The following resources and tools are intended to help you advocate for improved access to all contraceptive methods, including LARC.

 ACOG Statement of Policy: Global Women's Health and Rights

 ACOG Message Box: Contraception is Essential (ACOG members only)

 ACOG Talking Points: Personhood Measures (ACOG members only)